-- 6. Check for a failed fan. - 7.
-Can you hear the fan running?
+- 6. Check for a failed fan.

+- 7. Can you hear the fan running?

-Yes: Continue with the next step.
+- Yes: Continue with the next step.

-No: The MacBook (13-inch) has only one fan.
+No: This computer has only one fan.
 If the unit feels too hot and you do not hear a fan running or cannot feel the air venting over the top of the keyboard, the fan may have failed.
 Proceed to the Take Apart procedure for replacing the fan.

-8. Check for misplaced thermal grease.

-Each processor chip should have .15 to .175 cc (half a single syringe) of grease on it.
+- Check for misplaced thermal grease. - Each processor chip should have .01 to .12 cc (one-third of a single syringe) of grease on it.
 It should look completely covered.
-See the logic board section of the Take Apart chapter for pictures.

-Is the thermal grease applied in the right places and in the right amount, according to the service manual?

-Yes: You have eliminated all the immediately known potential causes of an unusually hot unit.
+See the Heatsink section of the Take Apart chapter for complete details. - 9.
+Is the thermal grease applied in the right places and in the right amount, according to the service manual? - Yes: You have eliminated all the immediately known potential causes of an unusually hot unit.
 Proceed to the Systematic Fault Isolation step of the troubleshooting flowchart.